coriolan-cs/Python-Arduino-Programmer-GUI/README.md

 The ID thing makes sense in a scenario where you have an installation with hundreds of microcontrollers, each having their own ID.
 In your IDE, make sure you define the ID in the code as "NODE_ID".
 Place the definition (#define NODE_ID 24 for example) in that file.
 Do not put antything else in the file, as the file will be rewritten and the contents deleted.

+You can download the .exe file from the Release section or build it from the source code.

 To build from scratch:
 - `pip install PyQt5`
 - `pip install pyserial`